ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: characteristic_impedance

-    This channel-based attribute returns the characteristic impedance for the  channel.
+    This channel-based property returns the characteristic impedance for the  channel.
     The units are ohms.